 Don’t rely on

-or similar tools to verify/etc/hosts
+nslookupor similar tools to verify/etc/hosts. -

 Regularly clean up

-: -
+/etc/hosts: -

 Remove outdated entries to avoid confusion.